Implicit Bias of the JKO Scheme: Introduction

 \textbf{(Novelty)} To our knowledge Proposition \ref{prop:implicit_riemann_cov} is the first generalization of \cite{smith2021on,barrett2021implicit} to general Riemannian manifolds.

 \textbf{(Implicit Bias as Geodesic Acceleration)} Note that

 where $\mathrm{Hess}_g E$ is the Riemannian Hessian.
 This expression reflects that at order $\eta$ the implicit bias of forward and backward Euler is to accelerate and decelerate, respectively, gradient flow on $E$ in directions where the gradient $\nabla_g E$ is rapidly changing, as measured by the Hessian of the objective.
-Equivalently,
+Equivalently, taking the view of the base-flow $\tilde{x}$

-where $\mathcal L = g^{-1}(\partial_{x_{k}} - D_{t} \partial_{\dot{x}_{k}})$ is the Riemannian Euler-Lagrange operator.
-Applying the operator $\mathcal L$ to the kinetic energy $\frac{1}{2}||\dot{\theta}||^2$ returns the geodesic acceleration $\nabla_{\dot{\theta}} \dot{\theta}$.
+where $\hat{\mathcal{E}} = g^{-1}(\partial_{\tilde{x}} - D_{t} \partial_{\dot{\tilde{x}}})$ is the Riemannian Euler-Lagrange operator.
+Applying the operator $\hat{\mathcal{E}}$ to the kinetic energy $\frac{1}{2}||\dot{\tilde{x}}||^2$ returns the geodesic acceleration $\nabla_{\dot{\tilde{x}}} \dot{\tilde{x}}$.
 Thus, the implicit bias of forward and backward Euler discretization for Riemannian gradient flow is to accelerate or slow down in directions of large geodesic acceleration.

 The form of the implicit regularization in the Riemannian case, when written in local coordinates, offers an interesting parallel to the Euclidean case \cite{smith2021on}